d3spinoz4/FedoraFullstackFactory/readme.txt

 # You may use the test file on the flask/server/unittest_file.txt, rename .txt file to .tsv

+# Has only been tested with the sample file

 # Turn off SELinux otherwise containers may have trouble with mounted volumes

 sed -i 's/SELINUX\=enforcing/SELINUX\=disabled/' /etc/selinux/config